-There's a lot of films I've watched a long time ago that i'm catching up with now rating-wise since it's inevitable to forget some behind in the massive matrix of films one watches in a lifetime...but it's unforgivable to forget one of the earliest, most impactful films of my teenage years!
+There's lots of films I've watched a long time ago that i'm catching up with rating-wise (since it's inevitable to forget some behind in the massive matrix of films one watches in a lifetime) but it's unforgivable to forget one of the earliest, most impactful films of my teenage years!
 Trainspotting is the closest to being the film-Manifesto and Techno-Anthem of the late 90s youth culture and existentialism.

 Re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re--re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re--re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re-re....I learned feelings in "Trainspotting" which maybe someone learned in Yasujiro Ozu's works; heartbreakingly complicated & sighingly dolorous feelings.
 This is no joke.

 One of the best films from the 90s and arguably Danny Boyle's most inspired work.
 Trainspotting is a rare movie that keeps you on edge of your seat from the opening frame to the last.
 Kinetic, energetic, riveting, and never-ever boring, Boyle constantly keeps things moving - literally - the camera is always moving - a perfect marriage of form matching content.
 For a film that is over 20 years old, it still holds up.